oasis-tcs/openc2-jadn/jadn-v2.0.md

 **Defaults:**

-If TypeOptions is not present in a type definition (e.g., ["Username", "String"]), its default is the empty array.  \
+If TypeOptions is not present in a type definition, its default is the empty array.  \
 If TypeDescription is not present, its default is the empty string.  \
 If Fields is not present, its default is the empty array.